 Leadership Institute for School Principals

 Research has shown that effective leaders have a positive impact on student and school performance, but Kentucky’s principals have limited opportunities to receive the high-end training that is of such great value to leaders in the business community.
-That is why the Kentucky Chamber Foundation started the Leadership Institute for School Principals – offering school leaders executive-level leadership training unmatched anywhere in the state.
+That is why the Kentucky Chamber Foundation partnered with The BB&T Leadership Institute to offer school leaders executive-level leadership training, unmatched anywhere in the state, at no cost to them or their district.

 Apply now for the Leadership Institute for School Principals Class of 2019!